Cinderella Could Not Have Known

 Worse still (nefarious almost, but again, it’s not Cinderella’s fault), perhaps the best part of the story, to those who wait, is we are convinced that once this mythological shoe fits (or whatever…close enough), there will never be danger of being found wanting.
 Or being found at fault.
 Or hating the hell out of our partner the first time they surprise us with being only human.

 Ah.
 Excellent questions.

 So we might spend too much time hovering by the peephole, hoping the person with aforementioned magic slipper shows up at our door just in time.
-We might wander away, in disappointment, from the person whose hands are hard to see, or who clearly seem to have something else in them besides a shoe.
+We might wander away in disappointment from the person whose hands are hard to see, or who clearly seem to have something else in them besides a shoe.

-Again, even worse, is how extraordinarily anxiety-provoking this notion can be.
+Even worse is how extraordinarily anxiety-provoking this notion can be.
 If you’re constantly vigilant about seeking freedom from regret, as possibly found in a perfectly fitting slipper, you’d better believe you’re doing a lot of holding your breath.
 The kind of holding your breath that people do when startled, or terrified, or wondering if the world’s about to end.
 Even if only for a second here, and a second there–even if you only ever realize you were doing it in retrospect–really, it’s an awful lot to put yourself through.

 What’s the solution?
 Step away from the illusion of the magic slipper.

 Forgive dear Cinderella for having it work for her, but not for you.
 Her two-dimensional character lets her off the hook.
 We mortals are much more complicated, and have the sophistication to see that sometimes a shoe needs to be built around a foot.